vhscom/oathqr/README.md

 You can preview the production build with `pnpm preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.

+## Rights

+Copyright (C) 2022 VHS

+As with the original with which this work is based this app is released under the terms of the GPL-3.0-or-later license.
+See the file COPYING in the source code for full license text.